IBM-Security/verify-access-operator/README.md

   # fixpacks:
   #   - "test.fixpack"

-  # The name of the Verify Access instance which is being deployed.
+  # The name of the Verify Identity Access instance which is being deployed.
 This value
   # is only used for WRP and DSC deployments and is ignored for Runtime
   # deployments.
   instance: default